-PILOTED GUIDELINES: The use of internet enabled electronic devices is permitted.
+NEW GUIDELINES: The use of internet enabled electronic devices is permitted.
 Students may not use the internet to gain help from coaches, other students, or any person, such that it would prevent the speech from being the original work of the competitor.
-Electronic device use must comply with the "Guidelines for Electronic Device Use in Debate Events."
+Electronic device use must comply with the "New Guidelines for Use of Internet-Enabled Devices in Debate Events."